-- All employees may accrue no more than two years of annual leave (52 pay periods X biweekly accrual rate). - After the ceiling is reached, no further accrual will occur. - 8.3.
+- All employees may accrue no more than two years of annual leave (52 pay periods X biweekly accrual rate). - After the ceiling is reached, no further accrual will occur. - Annual Leave Payout.
+An employee with ten (10) years of service or more is eligible to cash out up to 40 hours of accrued vacation leave if, as of November 1, of any given year he/she has accrued 75% or more of the maximum number of hours which can be accrued for their years of service.
+Requests for cashing out will be submitted in writing to the Director of Administration no later than November 30th and will be paid in the next available pay period. - 8.3.
 Sick Leave.
 Each full-time regular employee will be entitled to accrue sick leave on a biweekly basis at the rate of four hours per pay period with a maximum accumulation of 400 hours.
-Terminating employees will be paid for a maximum of 400 hours of accrued sick leave. at the rate of one hour's pay for every two hours of sick leave accrued.
+Terminating employees will be paid at the rate of one hour's pay for every two hours of sick leave accrued